ShayBox/VRC-OSC/plugin-clock/README.md

 ## Avatar Parameters

-This plugin supports the [VRCOSC Watch Prefab](https://github.com/VolcanicArts/VRCOSC/releases/latest)
+This plugin fully supports the [VRCOSC Watch Prefab]
 Support for additional prefabs are welcome

 | Parameter            | Type  |